WHO WE ARE

 - Became the merged entity of Independent Colleges of Indiana in 2005, when the Independent Colleges of Indiana Foundation legally became part of ICI.

-David Wantz is the president and CEO of the Independent Colleges of Indiana.
-Founded in 1948 and headquartered in Indianapolis, ICI is a nonprofit association representing Indiana’s 31 private, nonprofit colleges and universities.
-Wantz succeeds Richard L. Ludwick, who will become president of the University of St. Thomas (Houston, Texas) in July 2017.
+David W. Wantz has served as president and CEO of Independent Colleges of Indiana since 2017.
+Founded in 1948 and headquartered in Indianapolis, ICI is a non-profit association representing Indiana’s 30 private, non-profit colleges and universities.
+Recently, he was also appointed by Indiana Governor Eric Holcomb as a commissioner of the Midwest Higher Education Compact.

-For more than three decades, Wantz served the University of Indianapolis in various positions, most recently as interim executive vice president and provost.
-Other roles include full-time professor, dean of students, director of corporate and foundation giving, and special assistant to the president for community and government relations.
+For more than three decades, Wantz served the University of Indianapolis in various positions, concluding his tenure there as executive vice president and provost.
+Other roles included full-time professor, dean of students, director of corporate and foundation giving, and special assistant to the president for community and government relations.

-He has served as interim director of public safety for both Indianapolis Mayors Ballard and Hogsett.
-Current chair of the Indianapolis Public Library Board of Trustees and member of the Indianapolis Police Department Merit Board, he was awarded the Sagamore of the Wabash in 2013 by the Governor.
+He was twice awarded the Sagamore of the Wabash—the highest honor given by the governor of Indiana—for his dedicated service to the community for his leadership and legacy of connectivity to the University of Indianapolis and the surrounding community.
 His extensive background in community development dates to the start of his career as a police officer in Baltimore (MD) and then as training director at the Indiana Law Enforcement Academy.

 He and his wife Susan reside on the southside of Indianapolis; they have two adult children.
 Wantz is an avid woodworker and the couple enjoys traveling the United States in their Airstream.